udaan-iitt/editions/2024_Winter/gun-history-tracing-the-development-of-firearms.md

 - - -

-### Don't shoot till you see the whites of your eyes
+### Don't shoot till you see the whites of their eyes

 It was a well-known principle since feathered arrows that spinning makes a projectile more stable.
 Many approaches had been adopted to allow the bullet to spin, most involving a rifling of the lands on a gun (for the less terminally-definition-oriented, making a groove in the barrel of a rifle) and possibly a matching protrusion on the bullet to spin it as it exits the bore.